-When session-pickup is enabled, sessions in the primary FortiGate-6000 TCP and UDP session tables are synchronized to the secondary FortiGate-6000.
-As soon as a new TCP or UDP session is added to the primary FortiGate-6000 session table, that session is synchronized to the secondary FortiGate-6000.
+When session-pickup is enabled, sessions in the primary FortiGate-6000 TCP and connectionless session tables are synchronized to the secondary FortiGate-6000.
+As soon as a new session is added to the primary FortiGate-6000 session table, that session is synchronized to the secondary FortiGate-6000.
 This synchronization happens as quickly as possible to keep the session tables synchronized.

-If the primary FortiGate-6000 fails, the new primary FortiGate-6000 uses its synchronized session tables to resume all TCP and UDP sessions that were being processed by the former primary FortiGate-6000 with only minimal interruption.
-Under ideal conditions all TCP and UDP sessions should be resumed.
+If the primary FortiGate-6000 fails, the new primary FortiGate-6000 uses its synchronized session tables to resume all TCP and connectionless sessions that were being processed by the former primary FortiGate-6000 with only minimal interruption.
+Under ideal conditions, all sessions should be resumed.
 This is not guaranteed though and under less than ideal conditions some sessions may need to be restarted.